An example - how to remove oxidation from the soldering iron tip

 After the tip is cleaned, you will have to tin it (apply solder to its surface so the tip won’t oxidize, and solder will oxidize instead.
 It’s considered cheaper to buy solder rather than new tips).

-What can be used to clean the tip?
+What should be used to clean the tip?

-The cheapest option - whatever piece of cardboard you can find at home.
+The cheapest one - whatever piece of cardboard you can find at home.

 It’s the least recommended way because it’s a fire hazard.
-You can scrape off old oxidized solder and whatever is left on the tip and get burnt over time with a piece of cardboard.
+Literally, a piece of cardboard You can scrape off old solder with a piece of cardboard.
 But please only use it if you are out of other options.

 A sponge

-It’s a sponge that you need to moisturize so it won’t burn on contact with the hot soldering iron tip.
-It shouldn’t be dripping wet, just damp.
-If it’s wet, you can damage the soldering iron tip due to thermal shock on contact (most likely not from the first try, but anyway - it’s better to avoid quick changes of temperatures).
+A blue sponge It’s a sponge that you need to moisturize so it won’t burn on contact with the hot soldering iron tip.
+It shouldn’t be dripping wet, just moist.
+If it’s wet, you can damage the soldering iron tip due to thermal shock.
 You wipe all the solder and dirt off the tip with it.
 It would take a couple seconds to do that.
 In some cases, scraping off gunk that has burnt on the tip from the first try might be difficult, so consider the next option.

-You will have to replace that brass sponge when it soaks too much solder.
+You will have to replace it when it soaks too much solder.

-While both serve the same purpose, flux is easier to work with.
+When soldering, you’ll want to use flux instead of rosin.
 It doesn’t burn as badly as rosin, so it leaves less gunk on the soldering iron’s tip, and it’s easier to apply than solid rosin.

 Beware of plumbing flux - don’t use it for electronics!